eddayyy/Gradebook-Application/README.md

 ## 🌟 Overview

 The Gradebook Application is a Python-based 🐍 software designed to assist educators in managing student grades efficiently.
-It aims to make grading processes smooth, providing valuable insights into student and class performance through advanced data analysis.
+It aims to make the grading processes smooth, providing valuable insights into student and class performance through advanced data analysis.

 ## 🚀 Features